 Lure terrifying monsters into deadly traps, find powerful toys to aid you, collect candy, become stronger and face the Nightmare holding your Teddy bear!

-An interesting concept for sure, using otherwise deadly hazards to ones advantage, turning the tables completely.
+An interesting concept for sure, using otherwise deadly hazards to one’s advantage, turning the tables completely.
 That said, it’s not quite a perfect design, as enemies will not appear until ‘discovered’, which definitely makes the experience feel a bit disjointed.
-Would have prefered if they were present from the moment you enter each level instead, but we’ll see.
-This is after all a pre-release demo.
+Would have preferred if they were present from the moment you enter each level instead, but we’ll see.
+This is, after all, a pre-release demo.

 You won’t be spending the entirety of Teddy Terror fighting demonic beings, massive bosses and what-have-you though.
 Every few levels, you’ll be in a much less hazardous place, one which simply tasks you with reaching an item before time’s up.
 Oh, speaking of… I’m not entirely certain as to what these [items] do, or why your level gets reset upon dying.
 I mean, why show the level-up screen if it doesn’t stick around?
 Probably another case of pre-release build/demo.

 Now, time for some bad news: the aforementioned demo isn’t public.
 Not yet anyway.
 It will be on the 26th this month, however, according to this post on the Teddy Terror Greenlight page (which is still in need of votes, I might add).
 So in twelve days, for those who fancy a proper countdown, there’ll be brand new nightmares to deal with.
 Nightmares in need of genuine ass-kicking, and by a little boy no less!